kailash-manasarovar/statement/docs/timeline/2023/december.md

 - I'm going to volunteer at the [Vipasana meditation center near Madrid](https://www.dhamma.org/en/schedules/schsacca) over Christmas for about 5 days.
 - I'm exuberant and high.
-- I drive up to Madrid and stay one night before heading to the center the next morning.
+- I drive up to Madrid and stay one night before heading to Avila the next morning.
 - The Matthew account DMs me before I set off.

 ## Chat with the American Matthew